 What might this active nonviolent resistance look like?
 And how might we act in solidarity with the Iraqi and Afghan peoples and others who find themselves in the crosshairs of U.S. war-making?

 Voices is committed to strategic campaigns and experiments.
 We engage in active nonviolent resistance.
 Such resistance must take into account that war-making is both military and economic.

-In pursuit of our objectives, Voices organized the following campaigns since 2005:
+In pursuit of our objectives, Voices has been organizing the following campaigns over the last decade: